Anglo-Saxon

 – This was entirely hand sewn with white thread using flat felled seams.
 When we were talking about step up garb I decided I’d do a gold tunic and black coat.
 In thinking about it I remembered that I’d started sewing a gold tunic by hand right before my son was born (~3 years ago).
 When he was born I ended up leaving the tunic unfinished and it and all its pieces ended up in my UFO (Un Finished Objects) pile.
 I pulled it out and realized it was 3/4 finished but since it was hand-sewn I’d have to finish it hand sewn.
 So I finished off the gores and added a hem to it.
 I have one more center-back gore which I didn’t sew into it (I didn’t think it was needed) but I think I may go ahead and add it.
 I will say, hand sewing a garment leads to instant seam treatment.

 – I strung a bead swag between the top and bottom round brooch.
 This is one of several ways that the Kentish women wore bead swags.
+I strung beads I had on hand and did not particularly pay attention to if they were exactly appropriate to the outfit.

 – (not visible) I belted the tunic with a tablet woven belt woven with the “Anglo-saxon double diamond pattern“.
 This has been identified as either Anglo-Saxon or as 14th century.
 I decided to wear it because it’s super lovely and it’s about the third thing I ever wove.